cmsc330fall24/fall2024/discussions/discussion4.md

 **So we can ask: given a property $p$ and a function $f$ encoding $p$, does $f$ actually represent $p$?**

-Finally, while the property could be valid, and while the function we write could be a correct encoding, it is possible the property we are testing is not meaningful.
+Finally, while the property could be valid, and while the property we write could be a correct encoding, it is possible the property does not catch bugs in our code.
 Consider the following:

 ```ocaml
 rev (rev lst) = lst